The Ultimate Guide to Credit Cards

 How Do I Get a Credit Card Cash Advance?

 A cash advance is a handy perk that is available on most credit cards.
-In fact, only cards aimed at consumers with bad credit may omit cash advances from its benefits.
+In fact, only cards aimed at consumers with bad credit may omit cash advances from their benefits.

 Getting a credit card cash advance is quite easy, but first, you’ll need a credit card.
-We venture to say that most consumers don’t choose their credit cards based on cash advance policies, but if you often find it necessary to borrow small amounts for short periods, you’ll want to consider competing cash advance APRs when choosing a card.
+We venture to say that most consumers don’t choose their credit cards based on cash advance policies.
+Still, if you often find it necessary to borrow small amounts for short periods, you’ll want to consider competing cash advance APRs when choosing a card.

 As far as obtaining a cash advance, you have a few ways to collect the money.
 Perhaps the easiest path to a cash withdrawal is to go to an ATM on your card’s network to get your advance.
 You can also get one at a bank branch, and many cards offer online advances wired to your bank account.